ankushg/home-cluster/SETUP.md

     └── cert-manager
 ```

-## :rocket:&nbsp; Lets go!
+## 🚀 Lets go!

 Very first step will be to create a new repository by clicking the **Use this template** button on this page.

-:round_pushpin: In these instructions you will be exporting several environment variables to your current shell env.
+📍 In these instructions you will be exporting several environment variables to your current shell env.
 Make sure you stay with in your current shell to not lose any exported variables.

-:round_pushpin: **All of the below commands** are run on your **local** workstation, **not** on any of your cluster nodes.
+📍 **All of the below commands** are run on your **local** workstation, **not** on any of your cluster nodes.

-### :closed_lock_with_key:&nbsp; Setting up GnuPG keys
+### 🔐 Setting up GnuPG keys

-:round_pushpin: Here we will create a personal and a Flux GPG key.
+📍 Here we will create a personal and a Flux GPG key.
 Using SOPS with GnuPG allows us to encrypt and decrypt secrets.

 1. Create a Personal GPG Key, password protected, and export the fingerprint.
 It's **strongly encouraged** to back up this key somewhere safe so you don't lose it.